lpirl/esc23/README.rst

-This tool is intended to convert Ardour2 sessions to Ardour3 sessions.
+This tool is intended to extend Ardour3 sessions converted from Ardour2.

 Focus is on making it work instead of beautiful code and it'll probably be very specifically tailored to my needs.